 How Can I Avoid Jet Ski Accidents?

-Wearing life jackets and following other boating and swimming safety tips for Texas lake-goers goes a long way towards preventing jet ski accidents and injuries.
+Wearing life jackets and following other boating and swimming safety tips for Texas lake-goers goes a long way toward preventing jet ski accidents and injuries.
 As Cody Jones, the Assistant Commander for Marine Enforcement at Texas Parks & Wildlife, said, “Most of the deaths and serious injuries that occurred in Texas waters last year were preventable by following a few simple, important steps – including using the safety ignition cut-off switch (ECOS) and wearing life jackets.”

 In Texas, a life jacket must be available to everyone on board a personal watercraft.
 Children under 13 must wear a life jacket.
 To be on the safe side, though, have everyone on board wear a life jacket.
 Just having the life jackets available may not be enough if an accident happens and people are thrown from the jet ski.
 Wearing life jackets at all times on the water can prevent serious injuries and death.

 According to Texas law, anyone operating a personal watercraft born on or after September 1, 1993, must complete a boater education course.
-You can find the Boater Education course online and in-person through Texas Parks & Wildlife.
+You can find the Boater Education course online and in person through Texas Parks & Wildlife.

 Just like on the road, when you’re driving a jet ski or other watercraft, never drink and drive.
 Anyone caught under the influence of drugs or alcohol while operating a jet ski or other personal watercraft risks heavy fines and the loss of their driver’s license.

-What if I’m hurt in a Jet Ski Accident?
+What if I’m Hurt in a Jet Ski Accident?

 If you’ve been seriously hurt in an accident involving a jet ski, you may have the right to recover medical bills, rehabilitation costs, lost wages, and other costs related to the accident.